ablwr/rsync-gui/README.md

 TODO:
 - README
 - come up with a cute name
-- Make stop/test/go buttons work
+- Move stop/test/go to ready --dry-run and then run
 - add server/remote functionality
 - add tooltips
 - add more options